Melldok/Melldok/README.md

 **` Developer/Designer/Learner `**

 Hello there!
-I am a Full-Stack Developer at CLCircular.
-I Used to be a chef and travel the world with the F1 Team.
-I used to enjoy creating amazing dishes, now I enjoy creating amazing things that live on the web.
-I was born curious, so it's clear why I fell in love with learning new stuff everyday.
-I value intuitive interfaces, clean designs and fresh perspectives.
-I like problem solving and I am always up for a challenge! <br />

-We can talk in 🇪🇸, 🇺🇸 or 🇷🇸
+I am a Front-End Developer at CLCircular with a rich background in creating amazing things, whether it’s on a plate or on the web.
+Before diving into the world of development, I was a chef traveling the globe with the F1 Team, crafting unforgettable culinary experiences.
+Now, with two years of development experience under my belt, I channel that same creativity and attention to detail into building seamless, intuitive user interfaces.
+I thrive on learning and seeing things from different perspectives, constantly seeking out new paradigms and innovative approaches.
+One of the aspects I cherish most about being a developer is the opportunity to break down barriers and connect with people from all around the world.
+It’s incredibly inspiring to share ideas and collaborate with diverse minds, gaining fresh perspectives that enrich both my professional and personal growth.
+Let’s connect and create something extraordinary!
+I am fluent in Spanish 🇪🇸, English 🇺🇸, and Serbian 🇷🇸, and I'm always eager to engage with fellow tech enthusiasts from any corner of the globe.

 📌 Madrid Based.